 - Gravel is much heavier, hence you will need to design and build strong supporting stands to withstand the weight.
 Expanded clay is light but it is considerably more expensive than gravel.
 Hence, some aquaponics gardeners have chosen to fill the bottom of the grow beds with gravel and the top with clay.

-There are two different configurations of recirculating water between the fish tanks and media-filled grow beds, namely the flood and drain (also known as ebb and flow) and the continuously flooded aquaponics systems.
+There are two different configurations of recirculating water between the fish tanks and media-filled grow beds:

-TIP #2: Personally I would recommend the flood and drain configuration.
-More on this in my post, Flood and Drain Aquaponics
+TIP #2: Personally I would recommend the flood and drain aquaponics configuration.

 The flood and drain configuration has been tested and proven to provide good and even distribution of the incoming nutrient-rich water throughout the grow bed.

 Hence, it helps to increase the oxygen supply to the fish, plant roots and bacteria living in the media-filled bed.

 Tip #3: Gravel is typically used in the flood and drain aquaponics systems.
 Expanded clay is usually preferred for the continuous flow configuration as the expanded clay can absorb and retain water to keep the roots wet.

 The fish tank is probably the largest and heaviest component in your aquaponics system.
 As it will be too difficult to be moved around once it is filled, it is important to first carefully consider its location.